|30755-B, Auld Rd,

 The Riverside County Southwest Detention Center offers a number of inmate services which are typically used by convicted defendants who have been sentenced to serve their jail time at this facility (as opposed to the new arrestees awaiting bail or arraignment).

 Some of these services include:

 - work opportunities for inmates who have demonstrated good behavior (such as working in the kitchen),

 - religious counseling and services run by a variety of religious chaplains,

 - recreational facilities,

 Although the facility offers some drug / alcohol counseling, defendants who are in need of severe drug treatment programs are typically transferred to the Larry D. Smith “Banning” Jail.

-If you are sentenced to serve time at the Riverside County Southwest Detention Center, your skilled Riverside criminal defense attorney may be able to convince the judge to allow you to participate in a work release program instead.
+If your loved one is sentenced to serve time at the Riverside County Southwest Detention Center, a skilled Riverside criminal defense attorney may be able to convince the judge to allow them to participate in a work release program instead.

 Non-violent, low-risk offenders who are eligible to participate in this program work between two (2) and five (5) days a week at an assigned job site where they perform eight (8) to ten (10) hours of labor a day in lieu of one (1) day of jail time.

 For more information about Riverside County work release, you can contact the department directly at (951) 922-7330.